AutoRabitOrg/knowledgebase/product-guides/arm/arm-administration/registration/version-control-branch/creation-of-a-tfs-branch.md

 1. Log in to your ARM account.
 2. Go to the **`VC Repo's`**` ``tab.`
-3. Select a TFS repository for which the branch needs to be created.
+3. Select the TFS repository for which the branch needs to be created.
 4. Click on **`Create`** button.

 <figure><img src="../../../../../.gitbook/assets/image (688).png" alt=""><figcaption></figcaption></figure>